Could Seiya Suzuki be the Cubs’ next ‘significant’ signing?

 “Honestly, we’re gonna keep adding,” Hoyer said.
 “Not that we’re not comfortable with the players we have.
 We have a lot of really good players, but I think we’re going to continue to look to add.”

-“Keeping guys healthy on the field is a top priority,” Cubs manager David Ross said.
-“And having that depth is something that I know we’ve set out [to do] and was an intention from the front office standpoint.”
+“Keeping guys healthy on the field is a top priority,” manager David Ross said.
+“And having that depth is something that I know we’ve set out [to do] and was an intention from the front-office standpoint.”

 Though shortstop Carlos Correa is likely seeking a high-priced long-term deal, some Cubs fans are still holding out hope that he’ll sign with their team.
 Even pitcher Marcus Stroman had fun on Twitter recruiting the two-time All-Star.